African Leadership Failure: The Notorious cases of Gowon, Obasanjo and Babangida of Nigeria

 by Chin Ce

-These fractured elements of Africa’s debased leadership never tire of every gale of chance to proclaim in their fraudulence, nonetheless, how their fascist (mis)governance was as God had willed it to happen to their country.
-Yet if these self styled ombudsmen hadn’t squandered in their times the opportunities for peace and growth, eliminating progressive voices that sought to hold them to different account, Nigeria and, indeed, Africa would not have been the mess it is today.
+These elements of fractured leadership never tire of every gale of chance to proclaim in their fraudulence, nonetheless, how their fascist (mis)governance was as God had willed it to happen to their country.
+Yet if these self styled political ombudsmen hadn’t squandered in their times the opportunities for peace, growth and transformation, choosing rather to eliminate progressive voices that sought to hold them to different account, Nigeria and, indeed, Africa would not have been in the mess it is today.

-By his statements, two-time head of state, General Olu Obasanjo, would proffer his usual glib-talk that he has ‘no apology, but explanation’, for their past deeds, which included prosecuting a needless civil war wherein they massacred two million Igbo innocents.
-The question is long lost why civil society didn’t have these specimens of humans spend the rest of their lives in prison, exile, or silent seclusion.
-And why not?
-Shehu Shagari, a member of the cabal of failures is wryly remembered by many for the dignity of his quietude, if only in tacit acknowledgement of having messed up four to five years of opportunity for democratic greatness under himself and his generation of co-travellers.
+By his statements, two-time head of state, General Olu Obasanjo, would proffer his usual glib-talk of ‘no apology, but explanation’, for their past deeds, which included prosecuting a needless civil war wherein they massacred two million Igbo innocents.
+The question is long lost why civil society didn’t get them to spend the rest of their lives in prison, exile, or dumb seclusion.
+Even Shehu Shagari, a member of the clueless failures, will be wryly remembered for the dignity of his quietude, if only in tacit acknowledgement of a messed-up four and going-to-five years of opportunity for democratic greatness under himself and his generation of co-travellers.

 But not so for Obasanjo.

 A man of squalid clumsiness of mind and mien, analysed by his kinsman* as having a complex, any escapade of the man, whether in uniform or local agbada, has been unmitigated disaster for the Nigerian nation since the late nineteen sixties of the Nigerian war.